Tiergan Vashir

 I am not cool with..

 I have zero interest in RPing with someone whose primary interest in Tiergan is Romance RP.
 I like Romance RP and I don't mind it.
 But I've had a lot of people get very weird with it and use it for wish fulfullment, which is not my jam.
-I also feel like RP just gets kinda boring if the RP is purely just about one thing.If I consider RPing romance with anyone at all, it will most likely be with a player where if we took the RP romance away, we would still be intensely interested in RPing with one another.
-If having a purely platonic relationship with Tiergan causes you to completely lose interest in RPing with me, then alas - it is probably not meant to be.
+I also feel like RP just gets kinda boring if the RP is purely just about one thing.If I consider RPing romance with anyone at all, it will most likely be with a player where if we took the RP romance away and it was purely platonic, we would still be very interested in RPing with one another.If having a purely platonic relationship with Tiergan causes you to completely lose interest in RPing with me, then alas - it is probably not meant to be.

 Going through Revision!